 If I Make A Claim, Can My Landlord Take Action Against Me?

 When you moved into your rented property, you will have signed a tenancy agreement.
 As long as your actions have done nothing to break this agreement, your landlord cannot legally do anything in retaliation to your housing disrepair claim.

 This is obviously a legal minefield, and many landlords are unaware of their legal obligations with regard to acting negatively towards tenants who make a claim for housing disrepair.
-If you feel your landlord is victimising you, contact Accident Claims UK on the number at the bottom of this page, so we can help you.
+If you feel your landlord is victimising you, contact Accident Claims UK on the number at the bottom of this page so that we can help you with housing disrepair claims.

 Housing Disrepair Compensation Calculator

-You could use an online housing disrepair calculator to try and get some general idea of how much compensation you might be able to claim.
-However, these types of claims are all different, and the complexity of the claim makes it very hard to give ballpark figures for the amount of compensation you will receive.
+You could use an online housing disrepair calculator to get some general idea of how much compensation you might claim.
+However, these types of housing disrepair claims are all different, and the complexity of the claim makes it very hard to give ballpark figures for the amount of compensation you will receive.
 There are also other considerations such as the housing disrepair small claims limit, which will affect the overall amount you can claim.

 The only way to get a sensible estimate of the amount of damages you can claim for a specific case of housing disrepair is to speak to a legal team and get their evaluation.
 Accident Claims UK can give you this kind of damages evaluation if you call us at the number that can be found at the bottom of this page.

 Compensation For Housing Disrepair – Check How Much You Could Get